bigupjeff/bigupjeff/README.md

 ### 👋 Hi, I’m @bigupjeff

-I don't find existing among you easy, so coding allows me to create my own world without the restriction of 'norms' and opinions.
+Coding allows me to create my own world without the restriction of 'norms' and opinions.
 I often build things which fail practically, but allow me to explore ideas to exhaustion.
 This is how I get my creative fill while learning dev 'the hard way'.
 I rarely learn by being told how things work, I need to **wreck** them to learn the limits, then work backward.

 ### 👀 I’m interested in ...